Chart Color Schemes

 Callala Bay - Currarong is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Callala Bay - Currarong, as per the latest Census, 95.6% of dwellings were houses while 4.4% comprised semi-detached homes, apartments, and other dwellings.
-This contrasts with Non-Metro NSW's figures of 87.8% houses and 12.2% other dwellings.
-Home ownership in Callala Bay - Currarong stood at 56.5%, with mortgaged properties accounting for 23.7% and rented dwellings making up 19.8%.
+The dwelling structure in Callala Bay - Currarong, as per the latest Census, consisted of 95.6% houses and 4.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Non-Metro NSW's 87.8% houses and 12.2% other dwellings.
+Home ownership in Callala Bay - Currarong stood at 56.5%, with mortgaged dwellings at 23.7% and rented ones at 19.8%.
 The median monthly mortgage repayment was $1,733, aligning with Non-Metro NSW's average.
-Weekly rent in the area was recorded at $380 compared to Non-Metro NSW's figure of $350.
+The median weekly rent was $380, compared to Non-Metro NSW's $350.
 Nationally, Callala Bay - Currarong's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing